webrtc/webrtc-org/native-code/android/index.md

 If you do any changes to the C++ code, you have to compile the project using ninja after the changes (see step 1).

+*Note: Only "arm" is supported as the target_cpu when using Android Studio.
+This still allows you to run the application on 64-bit ARM devices. x86-based devices are not supported right now.*

 ### Running WebRTC Native Tests on an Android Device